Lockheed Martin F-35 Lightning II procurement: Japan

 In February 2018, the Yomiuri Shimbun reported that the Japanese government was also considering a purchase of F-35Bs for the defence of remote islands.
 Cited sources claim the Japanese government may already be considering a purchase in the 2019 defence budget, which could see the first deliveries in 2024, and operational capability from 2026.

 In November 2018, Nikkei Asian Review reported that Japan was planning to order an additional 100 F-35 aircraft, including both the F-35A and F-35B variant, the latter not previously procured.
-The planned procurement of the F-35B is rumored to be associated with the currently researched possibility of deploying fixed-wing aircraft on the Izumo-class helicopter destroyer.
+The planned procurement of the F-35B is rumored to be associated with the currently researched possibility of deploying fixed-wing aircraft on the helicopter destroyers.
 The plans were reportedly in response of Chinese military build-up in the region.
 In December 2018, the Japanese government approved the plan to procure an additional 105 F-35 aircraft, reportedly 63 of these are to be F-35A aircraft, and 42 F-35B aircraft.
 The plan increases Japan's total F-35 aircraft ordered to 147.

 Initially, to save money, these additional aircraft were planned to not be assembled in Japan.
 This decision was reversed in 2021, due to declining F-35 local production cost.

 The United States has refused to share the F-35 software source code with its partners, despite their repeated requests for it.
 However, in April 2019, the United States proposed disclosing portions of that source code with Japan, if Lockheed Martin is successful in its bid to develop the new Japanese F-3 stealth fighter; those portions of the F-35 software would be reused for the F-3.